Cybrotrix/JayLabs.Owin.OAuthAuthorization/readme.md

 - We want users to be able to authenticate with OpenID Connect providers like Google or Azure AD.

-Since it is a JavaScript client application, OAuth 2.0 implicit flow is suitable.
+Since it is a JavaScript client application, [OAuth 2.0 implicit grant](http://tools.ietf.org/html/rfc6749#section-4.2) flow is suitable.

 #### The Scenario flow